-Advanced studies in woody and herbaceous plants including identification of less commonly used material, late spring and summer aspects of garden design and maintenance, as well as restoration.
-Practical aspects of this course include weekly field trips and actual garden seed sowing and maintenance of that garden.
+Advanced studies in woody and herbaceous plants, including identification of less commonly used material, late spring and summer aspects of garden design, maintenance, and restoration.
+Practical aspects of this course include weekly field trips, actual garden seed sowing, and garden maintenance.

 0201.
 Herbaceous Plants I (3 s.h.)
 F.

 The identification, culture, and appropriate designs for native and cultivated annuals, perennials, bulbs, and wildflowers; collaboration with nature in designing and maintaining ecologically sound gardens.

 0202.
 Herbaceous Plants II (3 s.h.)
 S. Prerequisite: Horticulture 0201.

 Prerequisite: Horticulture 0201.

 Topics include: identification, culture, and creation of environmentally appropriate designs for native and cultivated annuals, perennials, herbs, and roses; cost analysis; designing and maintaining ecologically sound gardens.

 0203.
 Greenhouse Management (3 s.h.)
 F. Prerequisite: Botany C101 or permission of instructor.